supertestnet/spacechain-launcher/README.md

 Sending and receiving spacecoins seems to work, with the above caveat that the wallet is incredibly slow to detect these transfers, just like it's slow to detect issuance op_returns.
 Even *after* a transaction gets confirmed and is visible on the built in spaceblock explorer, the wallet probably won't detect it for several minutes, because it's busy waiting for its turn in a queue of api calls.

-The built in spaceblock explorer works.
+The built in block explorer works.
 I am pretty proud of it, actually.
 It does almost everything I want it to.
 I think it's a very cool feature of this software that it comes with a built in block explorer.

 # What doesn't work